ivarsaris/PoolDrillz-MS2/README.md

 When a user filters the exercises by a skill type which has no exercises in the database, an empty exercises page returned.
 I made sure when this happens, the exercises page is reloaded and a message is displayed stating there are no exercises of this type in the database.

-When a user submitted a new exercise or made changes to an exising one, no feedback was gived.
-I added a feedback message so the user knows if an exercise was succesfully submitted or edited.
+When a user submitted a new exercise or made changes to an existing one, no feedback was given.
+I added a feedback message so the user knows if an exercise was successfully submitted or edited.

 ### Responsiveness